junksamiad/replies-engine/replies_engine_docs/lld/api_gateway_webhook_lld_v2.md

 **Note on Retry Behavior:**
 - API Gateway returns `429 TooManyRequests` when rate limits are exceeded; these are **not** remapped and will be passed through to Twilio as a 429 so that Twilio will automatically retry the webhook.
-- Integration-level 4XX errors (schema/validation failures) and 5XX errors returned by the Lambda are remapped to a `200 OK` empty TwiML response (see Section 5.2.1) to prevent Twilio from retrying on those application errors.
+- Integration-level 4XX errors (schema/validation failures) errors returned by the Lambda are remapped to a `200 OK` empty TwiML response (see Section 5.2.1) to prevent Twilio from retrying on those application errors.

 ## 4. Lambda Integration